zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Pyru is a fermotion.

 [APZ 133.2] (#apz133 .2) {#apz133 .2 .ref .apz} "These are not correct
-There is a rotor” is a person who has the wrong living.
+There is a rotor" is a person who has the wrong living.
 Right Living There is a person who has.
 Which person has the wrong organism?
 Here are some A person is hypocritical, by speaking, by telling nimiti, by telling a layman Bamboo with firewood, hoping for profit by sending messages